Black and gold logo with griffin for The Bestselling Author

 Categories Featured

-The New York Times Bestseller List includes multiple categories to capture a broad spectrum of literary genres and formats.
+The New York Times bestseller list includes multiple categories to capture a broad spectrum of literary genres and formats.
 These categories ensure that both commercial and literary works receive recognition.
 Some of the most notable categories include:

 • Hardcover Fiction & Nonfiction – Featuring newly released books in both fiction and nonfiction.